JaylenLuc/H_index/README.md

 jFreeChart WILL BE NEEDED TO RUN*****

+Download jFreeChart by following the instructions on this link: https://www.tutorialspoint.com/jfreechart/jfreechart_installation.htm

 a fun User interface for calculating the H Index with a few additional ancillary features including Altmetrics